THE 2022 STANLEY ANN DUNHAM SCHOLARSHIP

 - Respecting and understanding diverse cultures; and

 - Demonstrating rigorous and socially relevant academic work.

 The Scholarship Selection Committee, appointed by the Board of Directors of the Stanley Ann Dunham Scholarship Fund, will determine an applicant’s commitment to Dr. Dunham’s values and goals based on demonstrated leadership and independent initiative in community and family service, extracurricular activities, academic achievement, and post-secondary plans.

 The application is available as a Word document you can download, or as an online form you can fill out.
 (Online applications can be saved and completed later, if needed.)

-- High school transcript including grades received for the first semester of senior year; and
+- An official high school transcript (this must include grades received for the first semester of senior year); and

-If you did not fill out the application online, email your completed application, two letters of recommendation, and transcript to firstname.lastname@example.org.
+If you did not fill out the application online, email your completed application, contact information for two references, and official transcript to email@example.com.

 Alternatively, mail to: